 As such, choose wisely what to communicate!
 Your message and manner can affect a variety of business situations, including meetings with clients, vendors, internal teams or management, as well as presentations, networking events and interviews.

-While seemingly brief and inconsequential, effectively introducing yourself is essential at every career level — it reflects your personal brand.
+While seemingly brief and inconsequential, effectively introducing yourself is essential at every career level -- it reflects your personal brand.
 And yet, many professionals (including those in the C-suite) still miss the mark when meeting others and making that critical first impression.
-Here are some of the introduction mistakes we see all too often — in other words, how not to introduce yourself!
+Here are some of the introduction mistakes we see all too often when consulting with our clients -- in other words, how not to introduce yourself!

 There’s nothing wrong with introducing yourself as name, position and employer, but stopping there falls short.
 Adding a bit more color to your name, rank and serial number can enrich and inform your conversation.
 Consider the following introductions:

 Compared to the first one, with just a few additional words (and a few seconds to say them), the other versions provide a lot more information to steer follow-up dialogue.

 Even if you work for a well-known organization, indicating your division, department, functional area, geographic responsibility, specialization etc. is more helpful than, “Hi, I’m Chris Jones, a Senior Vice President at Consumer Products Company.”
 Depending on the context, you might start with less and add more details in the natural flow of a conversation.
 By the end of the exchange, at minimum, both parties should have a clear topline understanding of who the other is and what they do.

 A strategic and personable introduction can lead to a solid professional relationship.
 Presented as a pitch, however, it may end up as your first and last conversation with someone because it's off-putting.
 (It may also dissuade them from introducing you to others, so you won’t also “sell” to their contacts.)